Stephan Helm

 Stephan Helm (born 10 April 1983) is an Austrian football manager and former midfielder.
-In 2010 he became football coach, since 2024 he coaches FK Austria Wien.
+In 2010 he became a football coach, and in 2024, was appointed as head coach of FK Austria Wien.

 Playing career

 Helm started his playing career with Austrian side UFC Pamhagen.
 In 2004, he signed for Austrian side FC Mönchhof.
 In 2006, he signed for Austrian side UFC Purbach.
 In 2007, he signed for Austrian side SV Mattersburg II.
 In 2009, he signed for Austrian side SC-ESV Parndorf 1919.
 In 2011, he returned to Austrian side UFC Purbach.
 In 2013, he signed for Austrian side 1.
 SC Sollenau.
 In 2015, he signed for Austrian side SC Neusiedl am See 1919.
 In 2016, he returned to Austrian side UFC Pamhagen.

 Managerial career

 In 2010, Helm was appointed manager of Austrian side UFC Pamhagen.
 In 2016, he returned to UFC Pamhagen.
 In 2018, he was appointed as a video analyst of Austrian side FK Austria Wien.
 After that, he was appointed as a video analyst of Swiss side Grasshopper Club Zurich.
 In 2020, he was appointed as an assistant manager of Austrian side LASK.
 In 2021, he was appointed manager of Austrian side SKN St. Pölten.
 He was described as "varied between a three-man and four-man defense" while managing the club.
 In 2024, he returned to Austrian side FK Austria Wien as manager.